 So, download this small executable, run

-nssm add, and a cool popup will show.
+nssm install, and a cool popup will show.

 You’ll fill a few options: